schorschii/Companion4Linux/README.md

 # Confluence Companion App for Linux

-This Python script emulates the functionality of the [Atlassian Companion App](https://confluence.atlassian.com/conf612/administering-the-atlassian-companion-app-958778510.html) (Windows/Mac) for usage on Linux clients.
+The Companion App for Linux is an inoffical port of the [Atlassian Companion App](https://confluence.atlassian.com/conf612/administering-the-atlassian-companion-app-958778510.html) (originally only available for Windows and MacOS) for usage on Linux clients.
+It is basically just a tiny python script (~400 lines).

 With the Companion App you can [edit files in Atlassian Confluence](https://confluence.atlassian.com/conf612/edit-files-958777653.html) with your preferred (local installed) desktop application.

-This script is currently in beta.
-Contributions welcome.
-Please also tell me if the script just works fine with your confluence installation and linux distribution.
+The companion app will automatically upload the file to Confluence if it changed on disk.

 ## Debian Package Installation (Debian/Ubuntu/Mint)
 1. Download and install the `.deb` package from the [latest release](https://github.com/schorschii/companion-linux/releases) on Github.